ActiveStack/ActiveServerDockerConfig/README.md

 # Docker install directions
 Follow the install [OSX](https://docs.docker.com/installation/mac/) or [Windows](https://docs.docker.com/installation/windows/) directions  to setup your machine for docker

-# Run an ActiveStack Docker image
+# Example run of an ActiveStack docker image
-`$ docker run -d -P -v $HOME/activestack:/opt/activestack --name allinone percero/activestack`
+`$ docker run -d -P -v $HOME/activestack:/opt/activestack --name standalone percero/activestack`

 * create the activestack directory in your $HOME dir prior to mapping it above
 * `-d` run the container as a deamon